Need to talk? Call 1800 882 436.

 • you feel short of breath

-Does bleeding mean I am having a miscarriage or might lose my baby?
+Does bleeding during pregnancy mean I am having a miscarriage or might lose my baby?

-Bleeding in early pregnancy is very common and does not necessarily mean you are having a miscarriage.
-Many women who experience bleeding in early pregnancy go on to have healthy babies.
+Spotting or bleeding in early pregnancy is very common and does not necessarily mean you are having a miscarriage.
+Many people who experience spotting or bleeding in early pregnancy go on to have healthy babies.

-In some cases, bleeding can be the first sign of a miscarriage.
-If you are experiencing bleeding in early pregnancy, contact your doctor or midwife for advice.
+In some cases, bleeding can be a sign of a miscarriage.
+If you are experiencing bleeding in pregnancy, contact your doctor or midwife for advice.

 Speak to a maternal child health nurse